Skip to content

 Attempts should always be made to establish whether the person has a Consultant Psychiatrist or care co-ordinator.

-If the person has a Psychiatrist or mental health professional involved, you should make every effort to contact them in order to:
+If the person has a Psychiatrist or mental health care co-ordinator involved, you should make every effort to contact them in order to:

-If the Psychiatrist confirms that they will respond and arrange to visit the person, the outcome of their visit should be established before contacting the AMHP service.
-Responsibility to refer to the AMHP Service lies with the Responsible Clinician / Community Psychiatric Nurse rather than Adult Care, however if there are any barriers, Adult Care colleagues are encouraged to speak with the AMHP Service for further advice and guidance.
+If the Psychiatrist/mental health care co-ordinator confirms that they will respond and arrange to visit the person, the outcome of their visit should be established before contacting the AMHP service.
+Responsibility to refer to the AMHP Service lies with the Responsible Clinician / mental health care co-ordinator rather than Adult Care, however if there are any barriers, Adult Care colleagues are encouraged to speak with the AMHP Service for further advice and guidance.

 Referrals may be received from: